 “Have you noticed that the three they’ve taken so far have the toughest powers?”

 Marcus was quiet for a moment.
-“Jeez.
+“Shit.
 You’re right.
-Dane—our biggest, strongest metamorph.
+Dane—our biggest, strongest shifter.
 Seamus with his lava bombs.
 Ariel’s nerve control.”

 “Now that I think about it,” he muttered.
 “They took Ariel first, and that’s when the pain started.”